adriancast/django-template/{{cookiecutter.project_name}}/README.md

 # Hints to work with this project

-1. Execute a command inside de Django container in **DEVELOPMENT** environment.
+1. To execute a command inside the Django container in **DEVELOPMENT** environment.
     ```sh
     $ docker-compose exec web python manage.py shell
     ```
-2. Execute a command inside de Django container in **PRODUCTION** environment.
+2. To execute a command inside the Django container in **PRODUCTION** environment.
     ```sh
     $ docker-compose -f docker-compose.prod.yml exec web python manage.py shell
     ```
-3. Create Django migrations.
+3. To create Django migrations.
 In case you want to execute this in production environment, remember to use the -f parameter.
     ```sh
     $ docker-compose exec web python manage.py makemigrations
     ```
-4. Execute Django migrations.
+4. To execute Django migrations.
 In case you want to execute this in production environment, remember to use the -f parameter.
     ```sh
     $ docker-compose exec web python manage.py migrate
     ```

-5. Create Django admin superuser.
+5. To create Django admin superuser.
 In case you want to execute this in production environment, remember to use the -f parameter.
     ```sh
     $ docker-compose exec web python manage.py createsuperuser
     ```